 Chicago is our kind of town – that's why we opened here in July 2012.
 Our clients are increasingly involved in business across the nation that involves the Midwest generally ...More +

 It’s True!
 Big Things DO Happen Here!
-Sheppard Mullin identified Dallas as an ideal new market for future growth; we have nearly 100 clients who are either headquartered ...More +
+Sheppard Mullin identified Dallas as an ideal new market for future growth; we have nearly 100 clients who are either headquartered in ...More +

 Laying the Foundation

 The year was 1927.
 A brave young aviator named Charles Lindbergh took off from a dirt airstrip in San Diego, flew east to New York, and then into the pages of history.
-Meanwhile, three men in Los Angeles, pioneers in their own rights, were taking the first steps toward creating a law firm that would one day span the globe, employ more than 1000 people, and establish a benchmark of excellence in the practice of law.
+Meanwhile, three men in Los Angeles, pioneers in their own rights, were taking the first steps toward creating a law firm that would one day span the globe, employ more than 1000 lawyers and over 1800 people, and establish a benchmark of excellence in the practice of law.

 The firm that would become Sheppard, Mullin, Richter & Hampton started as Haight & Mathes, the same year as the historic flight of the Spirit of St. Louis.
 Raymond Haight, a Los Angeles native, was educated at USC and was an associate at a small Los Angeles law firm, Newlin & Ashburn.
 There he met Bill Mathes, a Texas native by way of Harvard Law School.
 In November 1927, they left the Newlin firm to open their own office under the name Haight & Mathes in the Title Insurance Building on Spring Street in Los Angeles.